 We determine the relationship between us and G-D, a relationship so powerful that He will do incredible things for us, even in the midst of a terrible exile.
 This is the second dimension of loshon ha’ra.
 It moves, shifts, the position of G-D from a Father to a King which can be exceedingly detrimental to ourselves.

 Third Dimension: Unity Versus Fragmentation

 Where does the soul of a Jew come from?
 It’s really the flip side of the shechina--Divine Presence.
 It’s like a coin that has heads and tails.
 The Ribono Shel Olam created the neshama--soul from the shechina--Divine Presence.
-That is why the chazal--sages say that we are a chelek elokai mimal--a portion of the shechina itself.
-This is knesses Yisrael--unity of Israel.
+That is why the chazal--sages say that we are a “chelek elokai mimal”--a portion of the shechina itself.
+This is knesses Yisrael--unity, community of Israel.
 What this means is that G-D created a “grand neshama” and split it.
-The only being in history of the world to have this singular grand neshama was Adam Rishon--Adam, primordial man.
+The only being in the history of the world to have this singular grand neshama was Adam Ha’Rishon--primordial man.
 He was so great, qualitatively, that the angels thought he was G-D and starting singing shira--praises to him.
-Whoever possessed such a neshama displays an awesome type of being.
+Whoever possesses such a neshama displays an awesome type of being.

 Then G-D split the neshama into fragments and invested in each fragment a separate consciousness.
 This is the second split.

 Then each neshama, each itself a fragment, was split again, each one receiving either a zachor--masculine side or nekeva--feminine side.

 So, we see there were three great splits: the neshama as a fragment from G-D Himself, the investment of further splits with a singular consciousness, then each fragment split again to be invested with either a masculine or feminine consciousness.